 Permissions

-Every drive has exactly one owner.
-The owner has unconditional view, edit, share, and delete capability on every page in the drive.
+Every drive has exactly one owner, with unconditional view, edit, share, and delete on every page — including private ones.
 Ownership cannot be overridden by any other record.

 Authorization Flow

-When a user requests access to a page, the server resolves access in this order:
+When a user requests a page, the server resolves access in this order:

 1. Is the user the drive owner? → full access.

-2. Does the user have an accepted admin membership on the drive? → full access.
+2. Does the user have an accepted admin membership? → full access.

-3. Is there a non-expired direct page permission for this user on this page? → return the granted capabilities.
+3. Is there a non-expired direct page permission for this user? → the granted flags.

 Example